quiltdata/iac/README.md

 locals {
   name                = ""
-  // You receive the build_file CloudFormation Template from your Quilt account
+  // Place a local copy of your CloudFormation YAML Template at build_file_path
   // manager and check it into git build_file_path     = ""
   quilt_web_host      = ""